Home Victoria Festivals and Events Calendar Victoria Highland Games and Celtic Festival

 VICTORIA DAY PARADE AND OTHER ACTIVITIES

 Taking place on the same weekend as the Victoria Highland Games & Celtic Festival is the Victoria Day Parade.
-The parade happens on the holiday Monday (in 2025, it’s on May 19th) in the morning.
+The parade happens on the holiday Monday (in 2026, it is on May 18th) in the morning.
 There is also usually free entertainment in the afternoon on the Saturday, Sunday and Monday.
 See our article about the Victoria Day Weekend for more details.

 Hours and Admission

-Below were the regular ticket prices during the week leading up to the festival in 2024.
+Below were the regular ticket prices during the week leading up to the festival in 2025.
 Children ages 11 and under had free admission.
+These prices will likely be comparable in 2026, though exact details are to be confirmed.

 One-Day Passes